sven-weber/triac/experiments/unit/Readme.md

 You can find the whole execution log, including all details in the ```triac.log``` file in this folder.

 In total, we uncovered 6 errors.

-TODO: describe errors
+All of those errors where due to errors in our wrapper implementation that have been fixed since then.
+You can see our report for details on the kind of errors we encountered.